christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "On the Origins of Christianity"
+title: "The Origins of Christianity"
 date: 2024-08-13
 category: books
 ---

-On the Origins of Christianity
+The Origins of Christianity

 By Ralph Perrier